kzvdar42/segm-road-infer/readme.md

 Run `pip install -r requirements.txt` to ensure that all needed packages are installed.

+Update model configs with corresponding weights (for all models) and config files (for `mask2former` models).

 <!-- To load onnx weights from repo, install [git-lfs](https://git-lfs.github.com/) and run `git lfs pull` -->

 ## Configure script